fbcotter/py3nvml/README.md

 [nvidia-ml-py](https://pypi.python.org/pypi/nvidia-ml-py/7.352.0).
 I have
 forked from version 7.352.0.

-This is an NVIDIA sponsored library, but it only works for python <= 2.5.
+This is from an NVIDIA sponsored library, but that only works for python <= 2.5.
 This package was created from the NVIDIA library by running **2to3** on it, and making it pip importable.
 (Also changed the README from a .txt to a .md).